mathkimchi/singularity/DEVLOG.md

 2024/11/23

 I had to somehow start a time manager tab, but I don't have a way of starting tabs (TODO), so I temporarily made tabs public and inside the manager's testing code, I made it add a new time manager, then ran it once, and removed it.

+2024/11/25

+Should making borders around each tab be a responsibility of the tab or the manager?
+Right now, I am putting borders around each tab's inner elements in the tab's code.